MatthewZaso/giphy-search/README.md

 Check it out on github pages here: https://matthewzaso.github.io/giphy-search/

+or checkout and run it locally with
+`npm install` and `npm run start`

 ## Build System
 - Added Webpack to compile and bundle all file types.
     - Easily bundle all js and compile scss